 I enjoy supporting parents and helping change to happen within the family.

-My fees for online and in person psychotherapy are £50 for a 50 minute session.
+My fees for online and face to face psychotherapy are £50 for a 50 minute session.
 A longer sessions costs £75 for 1 hour & 15 minutes.

-I offer walk and talk sessions and prices start from £60ph.
+I offer walk and talk sessions £50ph.
+Therapy with horses £95 per hour.